mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 8, 2021

-**Today's JavaScript Progress**: Continued making changes to the DOM by practicing to:
+**Today's JavaScript Progress**: Continued learning methods for making changes to the DOM by practicing how to:

-1. Create-DOM elements.
+1. Create DOM elements.
 2. Append nodes to add elements to the DOM.
-3. Remove nodes to remove an element from the DOM.
+3. Remove nodes to remove elements from the DOM.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-016)
 &nbsp;